twbs/bootstrap/docs/4.0/getting-started/theming.md

 ### All colors

-All colors available in Bootstrap 4, are available as Sass variables and a Sass map in our `scss/_variables.scss` file.
+All colors available in Bootstrap 4, are available as Sass variables and a Sass map in `scss/_variables.scss` file.
 This will be expanded upon in subsequent minor releases to add additional shades, much like the [grayscale palette](#grays) we already include.

 <div class="row">
   {% for color in site.data.colors %}